patrickfrey/mewa/doc/faq.md

 ### How to handle scopes?

 Scope is part of the type database and represented as pair of integer numbers, the first element specifying the start of the scope and the second the first element after the last element of the scope.
 Every definition has such a scope definition attached.
-Depending on the current scope step (a integer number) only the subset of definitions having a scope covering it are visible when resolving a type.
+Depending on the current scope step (an integer number) only the subset of definitions having a scope covering it are visible when resolving a type.
 The current scope and the current scope step are set by the tree traversal function before calling the function attached to a node.
 The current scope is set to its previous value after calling the function attached to a node.

 <a name="scopeInstanceAndAllocators"/>